Buying the fastest growing indoor plants means you don’t have to wait years for your house plants to grow.

 Height: Trailing vines will grow up to 3 m or 9 ft.

 How to make it grow: Hoya likes bright indirect light, not direct sunlight.
+I have mine in a northeast window.
 Deeply water and then allow to dry as as you would a succulent.
 A native of Australia it prefers high humidity so mist occasionally.
+Fertilize in summer to boost growth.

 Autograph Plant – Clusea Rosea